Chat2Graph LogoChat2Graph

 - [*html_coding_operator, *code_review_operator] # Sequential workflow

-# Leader configuration: Responsible for task decomposition and coordination
+# Leader Configuration: Responsible for task decomposition and coordination.

-# Leader mechanics:
+# Leader Mechanism Explanation:

-# 1. JobGraph management: When a Leader executes, it transforms the original task into a subtask graph (JobGraph), a DAG defining subtasks (SubJob) and dependencies.
+# Instead, it transforms the original task into a subgraph of tasks (JobGraph), which is a Directed Acyclic Graph (DAG) defining the sub-tasks (SubJobs) and their dependencies.

 leader:

-- *query_system_status_action # Assuming defined
+- *query_system_status_action # Assumed to be defined

-- *job_decomposition_action # Assuming defined
+- *job_decomposition_action # Assumed to be defined

-# KnowledgeBase configuration (can be empty)
+# Knowledge Base Configuration (can be left empty)

 knowledgebase: {}

-# Memory module configuration (can be empty)
+# Memory Module Configuration (can be left empty)

 memory: {}

-# Environment variable configuration (can be empty)
+# Environment Variables Configuration (can be left empty)

 env: {}